danchoi/vmail/README.markdown

 At any point, you can quit the composition window by typing `q` in normal mode.

+You can also use `vmailsend` from the command line to send a message that you've compmosed with correct headers and saved to a file, like so.

+    vmailsend < my_message.txt

+vmailsend uses your `.vmailrc` configuration.

 ## Attachments

 The current version of vmail can handle attachments to a certain extent.